Thomas Coke, 1st Earl of Leicester (seventh creation): Landlord and agriculturalist

 Coke's big improvements came in two areas; grasses and husbandry.
-He pioneered the use of cocksfoot and lucerne as grass and feed respectively, with the result that by 1793 he was claiming to have 2,400 sheep in Holkham, as opposed to the 700 kept when he inherited the estates.
+He pioneered the use of cocksfoot and lucerne as grass and feed respectively, with the result that by 1793 he claimed to have 2,400 sheep in Holkham, as opposed to the 700 kept when he inherited the estates.
 The husbandry involved the milking comparisons of various types of cow, along with the first planting of Scottish turnips, which are "a good table vegetable being more palatable and nutritious and not so watery as the Norfolk variety".
 His prime area of experimentation was on the selective breeding for sheep.
 The most common sheep in the area was the Norfolk Horn, which was long-legged and slow to mature.
 Coke became a promoter of the English Leicester, a breed noted as fast-maturing and excellent when fed turnips.
 Coke cross-bred the two, with the resulting sheep being highly tame and superior to the pure Norfolk breed.
 Coke also bred cattle and used oxen for ploughing rather than horses, being the first to use them harnessed rather than yoked and winning a prize for his oxen in 1837.

 Through sheep shearings, competitions and his contacts within the nobility, Coke soon spread his new ideas and breeds.
 Initially small events of local farmers, the shearings soon became 200-person formal dinners, rising to 300 people in 1821 and 700 soon after, with even the American ambassador Richard Rush attending in 1819, along with the French Consul and the Duke of Sussex.
 The Board of Agriculture was formed in 1793, with Coke sitting as one of the 30 "ordinary members" as a leading agriculturalist; he was made the Vice-President in 1805.
 The Board published a series of county reports for most of the United Kingdom, describing new farming measures being undertaken in various parts of the country.

 Coke has been described as "the real hero of Norfolk agriculture", despite the fact that his land was so poor one critic is said to have remarked that "the thin sandy soil must be ploughed by rabbits yoked to a pocket knife".
+19th and early 20th century historians held him to be the crucial figure of the British Agricultural Revolution.
 However, academics and writers dispute his importance.
-19th and early 20th century historians held him to be the crucial figure of the British Agricultural Revolution, crediting him with inventing four-crop rotation.
-Naomi Riches describes this as an "error", and R. A. C. Parker, writing in the Economic History Review, states that "many of the innovations he is supposed to have introduced should be attributed to his predecessors in Norfolk"; however that "is not to deny the substantial contribution of Coke himself to the advance of farming technique in England".
+He is credited with inventing four-crop rotation which Naomi Riches has described as an "error", and R. A. C. Parker, writing in the Economic History Review, states that "many of the innovations he is supposed to have introduced should be attributed to his predecessors in Norfolk"; however that "is not to deny the substantial contribution of Coke himself to the advance of farming technique in England".